ricnogfer/pypsatopo/README.md

 ## Functionalities
 As stated previously, PyPSATopo is a tool which allows generating the topographical representation of any arbitrary PyPSA-based network.
 It basically allows to reverse engineer such type of network to ease its understanding.
 To that end, PyPSATopo provides several functionalities to cover as many [use-cases](https://en.wikipedia.org/wiki/Use_case) as possible.
 These functionalities are described below and their usage exemplified using both the application programming interface and the command-line interface.

+- When generating the topographical representation of a network and in case parameter `file_output` is not specified, PyPSATopo saves the output either in (1) a file named `topography` with an extension equal to the file format if the tool is used through its application programming interface or (2) a file named as the network file with an extension equal to the file format if the tool is used through a command-line interface.
+To specify the file name where to save the output, set parameter `file_output` with the appropriate value.
+As an example, the following generates the topographical representation of a network and saves the output in a file named `my_network.svg`:

+    ```python
+    pypsatopo.generate(my_network, file_output = "my_network.svg")
+    ```

+    ```bash
+    python pypsatopo.py my_network.nc --file-output my_network.svg
+    ```

 - PyPSATopo is able to generate the topographical representation a network in different formats, namely: [SVG](https://en.wikipedia.org/wiki/SVG), [PNG](https://en.wikipedia.org/wiki/PNG), [JPG](https://en.wikipedia.org/wiki/JPEG), [GIF](https://en.wikipedia.org/wiki/GIF) and [PS](https://en.wikipedia.org/wiki/Postscript).
-The default format is SVG in case nothing is specified.
 To specify the format, set parameter `file_format` with the appropriate value.
+Otherwise, in case the parameter is not set, the default format is SVG.
 As an example, the following generates the topographical representation of a network in the GIF format:

     ```python
     pypsatopo.generate(my_network, file_format = "gif")